rgolubtsov/customers-api-proto-lite-spring-boot/README.md

 ...
 ```

-And of course Docker itself gives the possibility to read log messages by using the corresponding command for that:
+And of course, Docker itself gives the possibility to read log messages by using the corresponding command for that:

 ```
 $ sudo docker logs -f api-lite